zemaz/FlamingDumpster/Tools/Redmine/RedmineSetup.md

 			* In Progress
 			* Rsolved
 			* Closed
-		4. Check ALL the checkboxes
+		4. Ensure that all the checkboxes are checked
 		5. Select Save
 	7. Create a Project
 		1. Select "Project" under "Administration"